 We recommend taking 2 capsules twice a day for 1 gram of lion’s mane a day.
 Even though this is half the dosage that clinical trials have used, users have noticed significant improvements in memory and cognition.

-Best Lion’s Mane Mushroom Powder
+Best Lion’s Mane Powder

 Like the capsules, Real Mushrooms Lion’s Mane powder is dosed the same at 1 gram per ½ teaspoon.
 Again, Real Mushrooms promises that each serving has a potency of at least 25% beta-glucans.
 Their mushrooms are organic and hand-picked to make sure you are receiving the best fruiting bodies for consumption.